 Still, my view on this is clear.
-I think red light and speed cameras are worth it if they really do decrease fatalities and serious injuries on Maryland’s roads.
+I think red light and speed cameras are worth it if they really decrease fatalities and serious injuries on Maryland’s roads.
 Do they do this?
 Honestly, I really don’t know.
-I’m no epidemiologist but I find serious flaws in every study I have seen that looks at this issue.
+I’m no epidemiologist, but I find serious flaws in every study I have seen that looks at this issue.
 I’m fine with the “Big Brother” aspect to it because I don’t think you have a ton of privacy rights as you go down the highway.
 I also don’t care if someone is making a buck off of it or if, now and again, they get it wrong and “convict” an innocent man.
-It is a small fine after all.
+It is a small fine.
 But it has to actually do what it is intended to do: make us safer.
 We need to find out whether it accomplishes this goal.
 Because if it does not, it is just destructive.

-This case actually is not even about that issue.
+This case is not even about that issue.
 There was a Cosby Show episode (2014 update: Bill Cosby?
 Really?
 Unbelievable, right?) once where Lisa Bonet brought home her fiancé without ever even mentioning him to the family.
-Cosby told her, “He may be filet mignon but you served him to us on a garbage can top.”
+Cosby told her, “He may be filet mignon, but you served him to us on a garbage can top.”
 That is what they may be doing with these speed cameras.
-Now, all we are talking about is whether the contractor is getting one over as opposed to the real issue of whether these cameras are making us safer.
+Now, all we are talking about is whether the contractor is getting one over as opposed to the actual issue of whether these cameras are making us safer.

 - Camera debates rage on in 2014